 - F_OUTPUT: Addressed sensor will return a SENT frame with sampled magnetic data.
 If there is data available from a sample-and-hold operation (F_SAMPLE), then that data is returned, otherwise current data is sampled and returned.
-A Sensor configured with C_NO_SAMPLE=1 will not sample-and-hold, so will always return current data in response to F_OUTPUT. - F_SAMPLE: All sensors except those configured for C_NO_SAMPLE=1 will sample and hold their data at the rising edge of the pulse.
+A Sensor configured with C_NO_SAMPLE=1 will not sampleand-hold, so will always return current data in response to F_OUTPUT. - F_SAMPLE: All sensors except those configured for C_NO_SAMPLE=1 will sample and hold their data at the rising edge of the pulse.
 If C_SAMPLE_ADR=0, this is a BroadcastPulse to a Sensor, and that Sensor will not respond.
 If C_SAMPLE_ADR=1, this is also an AddressingPulse to a Sensor, and the addressed sensor will return a SENT frame with either the sampled or current data.
-It is recommended, but not required, that all Sensors on the bus be configured the same.
+It is recommended, but not required, that all Sensors on the bus be configured the same. - F_DIAG: Sensor(s) will enter self-test Diagnostics based on C_DIAG_ENABLE and C_DIAG_ADR options.
+If configured with C_DIAG_ADR=0, the Sensor treats F_DIAG as a BroadcastPulse, does not respond, and immediately enters Diagnostics unless C_DIAG_ENABLE=0.
+If configured with C_DIAG_ADR=1, the Sensor treats F_DIAG as an AddressingPulse.
+The addressed Sensor does not respond, but enters diagnostics if C_DIAG_ENABLE=1.